 Indra is one of the leading global technology and consulting companies and the technological partner for the core business operations of its customers worldwide.
-It is a world-leader in providing proprietary solutions in specific segments in Transport and Defence markets, and a leading firm in Digital Transformation and Information Technologies in Spain and Latin America through its affiliate Minsait.
+It is a world-leader in providing proprietary solutions in specific segments of the Defence and Security, Air Traffic and Mobility markets and a leading firm in Digital Transformation and Information Technologies in Spain and Latin America.
 Its business model is based on a comprehensive range of proprietary products, with a high-value, end-to-end focus and with a high innovation component.

-Indra's structure is divided into two business divisions that both share a solid technological base Transport and Defence and Information Technology, the latter operating under the Minsait brand.
-Technology lies at the heart of the company's business model in both divisions.
+Indra's structure is divided into four business divisions that share a solid technological base: Defence, Air Traffic Management, Mobility and Information Technology, the latter operating under the Minsait brand.
+Technology lies at the heart of the company's business model in all its areas, which, however, have differentiated business dynamics.

-Indra operates locally in more than 40 countries, across which it employs over 56,000 people.
+Indra operates locally in more than 50 countries, across which it employs over 57,000 people.
 In addition, its commercial activities spread across more than 140 countries, meaning that Indra's commitment to sustainable development has an almost global reach.
 Thanks to its far-reaching international presence, 50% of its annual sales come from outside of Spain.

-Distribution of sales and employees by geographical areas
+Distribution of sales and employees by geographical áreas

 The company's headquarters are located in Spain, where Indra is the leading technology company in the industrial sector.
 However, the company also has a major presence in Latin America and Europe.
-Most part of Indra's sales and employees are concentrated in these three geographies, with more than 80% of its purchases made through suppliers based in Spain.
+Most part of Indra's sales and employees are concentrated in these three geographies, with more than 70% of its purchases made through suppliers based in Spain.